brknapp/brknapp.github.io/_posts/2022-07-09-project2-blog-post.md

 Every model has its upsides and downsides.
-For example, a tree model is more flexible than a simple linear regression model (SLR) because a tree model splits up the predictor space and averages all the values within each region for the prediction whereas an SLR fits one line for the entire data set.
+For example, a tree model is more flexible than a simple linear regression model (SLR) because a tree model splits up the predictor space into regions and then averages all the values within each region to make a prediction whereas an SLR fits one line for the entire data set.
 This gives a tree model more flexibility than an SLR, but it may increase the variance.

 One way to decrease the variance of trees is to use the average prediction from many trees as our final prediction (e.g., random forest